hardwario/website/content/projects/bottle-party-game.en.md

 2. Double click on the node and in the **Label** line, name it _Reset_.

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566149308/projects/bottle-party-game/image13.png" alt = "BigClown Playground dashboard button" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566149308/projects/bottle-party-game/image13.png" alt = "HARDWARIO Playground dashboard button" >}}

 Confirm it with the **Done** button.